 Spider plants grow well and can purify air pollutants such as formaldehyde, benzene and carbon monoxide.

 This plant eliminates the smoke and smell caused by cooking, so it is the best place to keep it in the kitchen.
 Spider mites can also be used to help people with allergies.

 Chrysanthemums have bright purple and pink colors and cause vitality and freshness in people.
 It is also a great air purifier and removes toxins such as formaldehyde, benzene, ammonia, xylene and toluene.
 Chrysanthemums release a lot of oxygen at night and provide a comfortable sleep for the members of the house.

 This plant needs sunlight and is prone to fungus.
 Therefore, care must be taken in its maintenance and irrigation rate.

 Eucalyptus is a plant native to Australia and can be used medicinally.
 This plant is used to disinfect the airways, incense and perfume the environment.
 Therefore, the products of this plant are useful for treating colds.
 This plant can be placed in the bedroom.

 Eucalyptus needs sunlight to grow.
 It should also be noted that this plant is poisonous and its oral consumption causes poisoning.

 7. Butterfly palm

 Butterfly palm consists of thin, numerous and dense stems.
 This plant can be very useful for air pollution.
-It is also called Bamboo Palm or Shamadora Palm.
+It is also called Bamboo Palm.
 Butterfly palm creates humidity in the air and is very suitable for dry apartment environments.
 This plant is able to eliminate toxins and carcinogens in the air such as trichlorethylene, benzene, chloroform, carbon monoxide and xylene.